up to receive the Atlanta Christian E-Blast

 Bethel member Cory

-been on top of Billboard's CCM charts for months with "Restless
+been at or near the top of Billboard's CCM charts for months with "Restless

 One of our favorite things about interviewing worship leaders from

 movements like Bethel Music, is that we get a chance to share

 their revelation of who Jesus is to them.
 This revelation is what

 resonates in the songs that they sing and record, and in turn what

 draws worship leaders the world over to sing these songs with their